 3. The future of lab-grown meat

-Slaughter-free meat, or meat grown in a lab by scientists, could be another future solution to the world’s meat problem.
+Slaughter-free meat, or meat is grown in a lab by scientists, could be another future solution to the world’s meat problem.
 The cultured meat grown by the Californian company Upside Foods was recently approved for human consumption by the FDA.
 The company grows animal cells, which produce real meat.
 They liken this process to the yeast and microbes grown when brewing beer.

 The large-scale introduction of lab-grown meat would be positive news for people and pets alike.
 This would cut emissions, reduce water usage, and lessen the land needed for farming.